 Hepatitis B is NOT spread through sharing food and water, sharing eating utensils, coughing, sneezing, hugging or kissing.

 Most people with chronic hepatitis B infection appear healthy and do not exhibit any symptoms.
-You can take a short health assessment created by the Centers for Disease Control and Prevention (CDC) to see if you are at risk for chronic hepatitis B infection.
+You can take a short risk assessment to see if you are at risk for chronic hepatitis B infection.
 The only way to diagnose hepatitis B is by a blood test.
 If you are at risk for chronic hepatitis B and you have not already been tested, ask your doctor for a one-time blood test to see if you are infected.
 If you are not infected, the 3-shot hepatitis B vaccine series will protect you for life.
 If you are already infected, talk to your doctor about how to monitor your health and options for treatment.
 Not everyone with chronic hepatitis B will need treatment.

 Hepatitis B Vaccination and Screening

 Under the Affordable Care Act, hepatitis B screening and vaccination are covered without cost-sharing under most insurance plans.
 Ask your doctor about a hepatitis B test.

 If you do not have insurance, you can contact the following clinics to ask about free or low-cost screening: